quii/learn-go-with-tests/README.md

 ### Meta / Discussion

 * [Why](why.md) - Watch a video, or read about why unit testing and TDD is important
+* [Intro to generics](intro-to-generics.md) - Learn how to write functions that take generic arguments and make your own generic data-structure
 * [Anti-patterns](anti-patterns.md) - A short chapter on TDD and unit testing anti-patterns

 ## Contributing